bonomiandreia/flutter-test-app/README.md

 ## Events
 - O `addListener` is used to listen events that happen on screen, in this test case, the infinity scroll but it can use to listen inputs or buttons.
-- `OnTap` is used to listen clicks of buttons os items.
+- `OnTap` is used to listen clicks of buttons and items.

 ## Grid
 `Container` is all that includes many items as `Rows` and `Columns`, they are the structure of a component.